 Do not take baby animals from the wild this spring

-The Michigan Department of Natural Resources reminds those who are outside enjoying the experience of seeing wildlife raise its young to view animals from a distance, so they are not disturbed.
+Spring is here, bringing warmer temperatures and the next generation of wildlife.
+The Michigan Department of Natural Resources reminds those who are outside, enjoying the experience of seeing wildlife raise its young, to view animals from a distance so they are not disturbed.

-“Habituated animals pose additional problems as they mature and develop adult animal behavior.
-For example, habituated deer, especially bucks, can become aggressive as they get older and reach breeding age.”
+“Habituated animals pose additional problems as they mature and develop adult animal behavior,” Schauer said.
+“For example, habituated deer, especially bucks, can become aggressive as they get older and reach breeding age.”

-White-tailed deer fawns are one of the animals most commonly rescued by well-intentioned citizens.
-It is not uncommon for deer to leave their fawns unattended for up to eight hours at a time.
-This behavior minimizes the scent of the mother left around the fawn, which allows the fawn to go undetected by nearby predators.
-While fawns seem abandoned, they rarely are.
+Schauer explained that it is not uncommon for deer to leave their fawns unattended for up to eight hours at a time.
+This behavior minimizes the scent of the mother left around the fawn and allows the fawn to go undetected by nearby predators.
+While fawns may seem abandoned, they rarely are.
 All wild white-tailed deer begin life this way.
 The best chance for their survival is to leave them in the wild.
 If you find a fawn alone, do not touch it, as this might leave your scent and could attract predators.
-Give it plenty of space and leave the area quickly.
-The mother deer will return for her fawns when she feels it is safe, but may not return if people or dogs are present.
+Give it plenty of space and quickly leave the area.
+The mother deer will return for her fawns when she feels it is safe; she may not return if people or dogs are present.

 Only licensed wildlife rehabilitators may possess abandoned or injured wildlife.
 Unless you are licensed, it is illegal to possess a live wild animal, including deer, in Michigan.

 The only time a baby animal may be removed from the wild is when you know the parent is dead or the animal is injured.
 Please remember, a licensed rehabilitator must be contacted before removing an animal from the wild.
-Licensed wildlife rehabilitators must adhere to the law and have gone through training on proper handling of injured or abandoned wild animals.
-Licensed rehabilitators will work to return the animal to the wild, where it will have the best chance for survival.
+Licensed wildlife rehabilitators must adhere to the laws and have gone through training on proper handling of injured or abandoned wild animals.
+Licensed rehabilitators will work to return the animal to the wild where it will have the best chance for survival.